redis/redis-doc/topics/command-tips.md

 ### block_keyword

 Identify commands which the potential to block, only is a specific arguement was given: For example, `XREAD` and `XREADGROUP` have the `blocking` tip, but they will only block if `BLOCK` was given.
-We will add the `block_keyword:<word>` tip, and the proxy should search `<word>` search in `argv` to determine if the command may indeed block.
+We will add the `block_keyword:<word>` tip, and the client should search `<word>` search in `argv` to determine if the command may indeed block.
 This could result in false-positive if that keyword is a keyname or some other form of free-text, but this tip best-effort: there's little harm in mistaking a non-blocking command with a blocking one (but mistaking in the other direction is unacceptable).

 ### request_policy